keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 can then be used to determine if a user can or not perform a requested action.

-OIDC supports LoA with the optional Authentication Context Class `acr` claim, or with the acr_values parameter as defined in the [core specification](https://openid.net/specs/openid-connect-core-1_0.html#acrSemantics).
+OIDC supports LoA with the optional Authentication Context Class `acr` claim, or with the `acr_values` parameter as defined in the [core specification](https://openid.net/specs/openid-connect-core-1_0.html#acrSemantics).

 SAML supports LoA with the [Identity Assurance Profiles](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-assurance-profile.html) part of the protocol, and with the
 `<RequestedAuthnContext>` element.

-#### Specifying authenticator categories
+#### Specifying credential types

-A client may also specify exactly which category of authenticator it wishes to use.
+A client may also specify exactly which type of credential it wishes to use.

 For SAML this is done with the [Authentication Context for the OASIS Security Assertion Markup Language](http://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf) part of the protocol, and with the `<RequestedAuthnContext>` element.